bollu/bollu.github.io/README.md

 # Big list of quotes

+> If Alice uses abstract algebra to solve problem and Bob uses concrete calculation, Alice's result is more generalizable than Bob's,
+> while Bob's method is more generalizable than Alice's.
+> This is one reason why combining the two approaches is so valuable.
+> You can start with something you know will work but may not unlock a great mystery, and then look for patterns that clue you in to a wider story.

+> "There are two kinds of scientific progress:
+> the methodical experimentation and categorization which gradually extend the boundaries of knowledge,
+> and the revolutionary leap of genius which redefines and transcends those boundaries.
+> Acknowledging our debt to the former, we yearn nonetheless for the latter"

 > you can be dead right.
 (Being right has a time and a place)

 > Bott also used to say that a cocyle was "something that hovers over a space